 The Board of Trustees has the sole, exclusive, and discretionary authority to make any and all determinations under the Plan, including eligibility for benefits, amount of benefits payable, and the meaning of Plan language.
-The Plan Administrative Office is the only party authorized by the Board of Trustees to answer questions about the Trust and the Plan.
+The Plan Administrative Office is the only party authorized by the Board of Trustees to answer questions about the Trust and the Plan, except that the vendors identified in Article I also have authority to answer questions concerning the benefits they administer.
 No Trustee, Employer, Employer Association, or Labor Organization, nor any of their employees or representatives, has any authority in this regard.
 The Board of Trustees reserves the sole and exclusive right to amend or terminate the Plan, change eligibility rules, reduce or eliminate benefits or hour bank accruals, or change the Plan entirely, including benefits and coverage provided to retirees and their families.
 Rights under the Plan do not accrue and do not vest.